Mahmoud Djam: Early life

 Djam was born in Tabriz in around 1880.

 Career

 Djam learned French from a Frenchman in Tabriz and began to work as a translator at the French legation.
 In 1921, he was appointed foreign minister to the cabinet of Seyyed Zia.
 He served as finance minister in the cabinet headed by Reza Shah.
-Then Djam served as governor of Kerman and Khorasan.
+Djam then served as governor of Kerman and Khorasan.
 In September 1933, he was appointed interior minister.
 From December 1935 to October 1939 he served as prime minister.
 The Persian Corridor was inaugurated during his premiership.
 From October 1939 to September 1941 Djam was the minister of court.
 Next, he served as Iran's ambassador to Egypt.
 In 1948, he was again appointed minister of court.
 Next, he was named ambassador to Italy.
 Until his death he was a senator.

 During his public service, Djam was a member of the Committee of the Iron (Committee-e Ahan).